 end

-1. Manual changes: Someone ran kubectl scale or kubectl edit
+1. Manual changes: someone ran kubectl scale or kubectl edit and meant to fix it in Git later

-4. Reproducibility: Two clusters from the same Git won’t be identical
+4. Reproducibility: two clusters built from the same repo end up subtly different

 ApplicationSync StatusHealth